isl-hku/isl-hku.github.io/_team/peiyan_guan.md

 <hr>

 ## Education

-Dr. Peiyan Guan completed her PhD in Electrical and Electronic Engineering at HKU.
-Her academic background includes a B.Eng. in Electronic Science and Engineering from Nanjing University.
+Peiyan Guan received the B.S. degree in communication engineering from Nanjing University, Nanjing, China, in 2018.
+He is currently pursuing the Ph.D. degree with the Department of Electrical and Electronic Engineering, The University of Hong Kong, Hong Kong.,His research interests include hyperspectral image analysis, self-supervised learning, representation learning, and multimodal learning.